 .

 Cory Childers stated his engineer with BHC Rhodes has developed a new grading plan that addresses the following issues: The plan lowers the grade on lots 9, 10 and 11 by approximately 12’.
 This also removes the berm and creates a swale which should work better and be more aesthetically pleasing.
-The plan removes approximately 2,3000 square yards of soil.
+The plan removes approximately 2,3000 (this number is not correct) square yards of soil.
 A berm will be created to address the concerns on lots 6 and 7 as well as on lots 1, 2 and 3.
 An amendment has been made to the Homestead Estates Declaration of Restrictions to address the maintenance of the approved drainage plan elements.

 Melissa Brown noted that two grading plans were distributed to the Commission and asked for clarification on which plan was the most recent.
 Mr. Childers replied the plan showing the cross sections of the swales in the upper right hand corner is the final plan.